ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

    * - reference_file_2
      - 3

-In this example, record ID 1 from the dataset "input_file" has been put in its own cluster, meaning that it does not match any of the other records listed. input_file_2 has been put in a cluster with reference_file_1, indicating that they refer to the same person.
+In this example, record ID 1 from the dataset "input_file" (i.e. Input Record ID "input_file_1") has been put in its own cluster, meaning that it does not match any of the other records listed. input_file_2 has been put in a cluster with reference_file_1, indicating that they refer to the same person.